anandu-muralidharan/anandu-muralidharan.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hi, I am a senior undergraduate in the discipline of Materials Engineering at Indian Institute Of Technology Gandhinagar, India.
-I am going to start my MTech journey in Functional materials and nanotechnology at IIT Madras this fall.
+Hi, I am a final-year master's student in the discipline of Functional Materials and Nanotechnology at the Indian Institute of Technology Madras, India.
+I previously completed my undergraduate studies with honours in the discipline of Materials Science and Engineering from the Indian Institute of Technology Gandhinagar, India

+My current research interests are in the domain of electrochemistry and computational materials science.
+My current projects primarily involve using computational techniques, such as DFT and molecular dynamics simulations, to study energy materials used in batteries and fuel cells.
+One of the projects I am currently working on involves the molecular dynamics study of ZIF-8 (a MOF structure) as the cathode structures for Lithium-Sulfur batteries.
-During my undergraduate studies, I have done many multidisciplinary research in the field of nanoplasmonics and optoelectronics.
-As I am interested in working in the domain " Machine learning in material science", I am currently learning the basics of ML.
-The projects and notes that I will be making will be updated in the Projects tab of this webpage.
+During my undergraduate studies, I have done many multidisciplinary research projects in the field of nanoplasmonics and optoelectronics.

 During my free time, I enjoy drawing and reading novels.
-I will be creating a new page for displaying my artworks soon.